Our cemetery guidelines ensure peace and respect for all.

 6. Though we take precaution to assist in making sure floral arrangements do not blow away or get stolen, we simply cannot be responsible for damaged, lost, or stolen floral arrangements at any time.

 7. Please do not place, at any time, stand-alone vases, shells, toys, metal designs, ornaments, chairs, glass, crockery, wood or iron cases, and other similar articles and materials hazardous to lawn mowers.
 None of these items will be permitted due to safety reasons.
 WMP reserves the right to remove and dispose of such items at any time, even when it is not mowing season, to ensure a safer environment for the workers and the equipment utilized for the beautification of the cemetery.
+Please do not place flower pots, hanging flowers, solar lights or other items in grave spaces, common areas around gardens or columbaria or medians.

 8. We cannot allow a Burial Rights Owner or any other individual other than the maintenance crew to perform any landscaping of any sort of the Cemetery property.
 Please do not dig holes or practice any other sort of similar nature of landscaping.